peter-burza/budget-tracker/README.md

 - type default Expense
 - z typu v transaction spravit enum a bude nie + a - ale boolean (true/false)
 - prekopat entry, break new transaction into more useState variables and setNewTransaction az ked sa submitne, aj to id z tade vyhodit potom...
+- vlozit currency selector
+- Nastavit ukladanie nastaveni
+- incorrect ordering of income/expense/null in List
+- currency zmena by mala zahrnat aj nejaky prepocet podla aktualnych kurzov?
+- when you have opend Dropdown menu and click outside of the menu, close the menu
+- ked odstranim transakciu, tak po jej odstraneni ostane otvoreny akoby detail ale dalsej transakcie.. opravit aby neostalo nic dalsie otvorene.
+- close button na modaly (ked kliknes na i ikonu vyysvetliviek)
+- If the deletion causes the filtered list to become empty, you might want to show a message like:
+        {dateFilteredTransactions.length === 0 && (
+        <p className="text-gray-400">No transactions for selected filters.</p>
+        )}
+- When user clickes on delete transaction button - ask him: "Are you sure?"...